 Introduction

 An immutable object is one that does not change its state after its construction.
 Immutable classes are often useful in concurrent applications as immutable objects are inherently thread-safe.
-In this post, we will see on how to make a class immutable in java.
+In this post, we will see on how to make a class immutable.
 We will see an example class that is not immutable.
 Then, by applying the steps or the rules outlined we will make it immutable.

 Rules to make a class immutable